 Your 35 Week Old Baby

-Your 35 week old baby is approaching nine months, and you will start to see signs she is once again changing and evolving.
+As your 35 week old baby approaches nine months, and you will start to see signs she is once again changing and evolving.

 Her confidence in mobility means she not only seeks you out but, increasingly, you have to seek her out!
 Your days of sitting on the park bench watching her play on her rug are limited!

 Your 35 week old baby’s chatter is getting more organised as she practises her sounds and discovers new ones.
 Her understanding of words is greater than her ability to speak – she now recognises familiar toys by name.

 Her teddy, ball, blanket and cup will all be familiar words now and she will turn to look for them when you name them.
 Babies who have been learning baby sign language have a few signs they use well now – especially the most popular of all: “MILK!”

 You will find verbal communication between you is more conversation-like, as your 35 week old baby chatters back in response to your words.
 While most of her sounds are meaningless to you, she has embraced the back and forth flow of talking and is building the structures for speech.

 Some breastfed babies dramatically change their feeding behaviour again around this age.
 Just as they often do around four months, when many developmental changes occur at once, babies around 8-10 months can also go through distracted feeding or breast refusal – also known as a nursing strike.

 It is not uncommon for parents to identify this disinterest, or refusal, at the breast as self-weaning by the breastfed baby.
 In the past, mothers were often directed to wean at or before nine months and sometimes this message is still passed on by grandmothers and others.
 However, continued breastfeeding is recommended until at least 12 months (NHMRC Australian Dietary Guidelines), or until two years and beyond (World Health Organization guidelines), so why would babies be weaning themselves so early?